kai-zong/rest-tester-5500/src/servers/ruby-server/README.md

 The server will start on port 5004.
 You should see output indicating the server is running.

 ## Testing the Server
-You can test if the server is running by opening a web browser and navigating to:
+You can test if the server is running by opening a web browser and navigating to (assume there exist users):
 ```
 http://localhost:5004/users
 ```